pittcsc/Documents/Constitution.md

 2. Application and Selection: As an optional co-curricular club, CSC will not engage in a formal application or selection process.
 To be tendered membership, a student should provide contact information and be committed to participating regularly in CSC activities.
 3. Inactive members: Members of CSC who fail to attend or contribute to CSC activities within a period of an academic year will be presumed inactive and removed from the CSC roster.
 4. Reinstatement: To be reinstated as members, individuals should provide updated contact information and attend or contribute to CSC activities within a semester of doing so.
+5. Removal of members, awards, and honorifics: Members may be suspended, removed and/or banned from the club, its events/activities, projects, digital spaces, and mailing lists, for violations of the CSC code of conduct at the discretion of the officers.
+CSC officers may suspend, remove and/or ban associate members from the club, its events/activities, projects, digital spaces, and mailing lists at will.
+CSC may revoke awards, honorifics, and other member associations at will.

 ## IX) Voting Privileges